ptrpaws/old-website/_posts/2021-01-04-Quest-Account-Logout.md

 # Tutorial
-### Setting up the Quest 2 with an Oculus/Oculus Dev Account instead of a FaceBook account (optional)
+### Setting up the Quest 2 with an Oculus/Oculus developer account instead of a Facebook account (optional)
-This step is optional and the tutorial will work with a FaceBook account, but you can follow this [Video Tutorial](https://www.youtube.com/watch?v=5cyijb7CJZU) by "No Borscht For You" (original tutorial by [u/Tiger-Hobbes](https://www.reddit.com/r/OculusQuest/comments/jd6cfi/the_quest_2_has_allegedly_successfully_been_rooted/g9617l2?utm_source=share&utm_medium=web2x&context=3)) to set up your Quest 2 without a FaceBook account.
+This step is optional and the tutorial will work with a Facebook account, but you can follow this [Video Tutorial](https://www.youtube.com/watch?v=5cyijb7CJZU) by "No Borscht For You" (original tutorial by [u/Tiger-Hobbes](https://www.reddit.com/r/OculusQuest/comments/jd6cfi/the_quest_2_has_allegedly_successfully_been_rooted/g9617l2?utm_source=share&utm_medium=web2x&context=3)) to set up your Quest 2 with an unmerged Oculus developer account instead.
-*Maybe that's all you have been looking for, as just using an Oculus account doesn't have the sideeffects of this method (except not working FaceBook social features)*
+*Maybe that's all you have been looking for, as just using an Oculus account doesn't have the sideeffects of this method (except not working FaceBook social features).
+Note however that this might cease to work in 2022-2023, when (if) Facebook is going to force existing unmerged accounts to merge.*

 ### Sideloading the apk
 If you already know how to sideload an APK to the Quest just download the APK from step 1.